Fast Hyperspectral Reconstruction for Neutron Computed Tomography Using Subspace Extraction

 We use the following notation in the remaining sections: \begin{itemize} \item $N_s$ is the dimension of the subspace \item $N_p=N_v \times N_r \times N_c$ is the number of measurements for each wavelength bin \item $N_x=N_r \times N_c \times N_c$ is the number of voxels for each wavelength bin \end{itemize}

 {\em Subspace Extraction:}

 Figure~\ref{fig:sub_ext} illustrates the subspace extraction step of FHR in which the high-dimensional hyperspectral views $p \in \mathbb{R}^{N_p \times N_k}$ are decomposed into low-dimensional subspace views $V^s \in \mathbb{R}^{N_p \times N_s}$ and corresponding subspace basis vectors $D^s \in \mathbb{R}^{N_k \times N_s}$.
-The subspace dimension $N_s$ is chosen such that $N_s<<N_k$.
+The subspace dimension $N_s$ is chosen such that $N_m<N_s<<N_k$, where $N_m$ is the number of materials present in the sample.
 The decomposition can be obtained by solving the non-negative matrix factorization (NMF) \cite{pauca2006nmf} problem.

 Since $N_s<<N_k$, operations in the subspace domain are much faster than in the hyperspectral domain.
 Also, empirically, the residual difference from the decomposition $\epsilon = p-V^s (D^s)^\top$ is primarily spectral noise.
 This greatly reduces the noise in the final reconstructions.